 “It’s a Belen,” said Lucía.
 “It represents the city of Bethlehem, hence the Roman soldiers and buildings surrounding the stable.
 Some of the figurines have been in the family for generations.”

-“Excuse me,” I said pointing at a man who had lifted his robes and was taking a dump in the corner outside the stable.
+“Excuse me,” I said pointing at a man, who had lifted his robes and was taking a dump in the corner outside the stable.
 “Isn’t that a?”

 “He is the Caganer,” said Lucía grinning.
 “No Belen is complete without him.
 Adults believe he is fertilizing the ground to ensure good luck and the return of Belen for the coming year.
 To children, particularly adolescents, he represents a playful spoilsport, an element of fun among this serious tribute to the birth of Christ.”